darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/tests/README.md

 ./run_matrix.sh --destroy-cluster        # when you're done for the day
 ```

-Provisions a cluster **only if none is currently up and reachable**
-(`logs/cluster.env` plus a live `kubectl cluster-info` check — a stale file
+These will only provision a cluster when no cluster is reachable, using the `logs/cluster.env` plus a live `kubectl cluster-info` to check.

-left over from an already-destroyed cluster doesn't fool it) and **never**
-destroys it afterward.
-Run `--case` repeatedly against the same cluster
-without paying the ~15-20 minute provision cost every time. `--destroy-cluster`
-is the explicit teardown command for whenever you're actually done.
+When finished, use the `--destroy-cluster` argument to deprovision the cluster.

-### Batch runs — `--all` / `--tier`
+### Batch runs

+You can run several tests with either the `--all` or the `--tier` argument.

 ```bash
 ./run_matrix.sh --all